This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 RN-BSN*

-Overview of the RN-BSN Program
+Overview of the RN-BSN Track

 The curriculum is designed to help students: